nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Secure Job Execution and Result Retrieval 1bca27e6386580a785e4d5f7568dffca.md

      -H "Accept: application/json"
 ```

-Then a response containing all URLS for the jobs securely
+Then a response containing all URLs for the job is returned securely:

 ```json
 {